 Holz, Daniel J. 2009.
 Factors affecting erosion on a natural gas pipeline in the central Appalachians.
 M.S.
 Thesis, Southern Illinois University, Carbondale, IL.

 Moseley, Kurtis R.; Ford, W. Mark; Edwards, John W.; Adams, Mary B. 2010.
 Reptile, amphibian, and small mammal species associated with natural gas development in the Monongahela National Forest, West Virginia.
 Res.
 Pap.
 NRS-10.
 Newtown Square, PA: U.S. Department of Agriculture, Forest Service, Northern Research Station.
 14 p.

 Holz, Dan; Edwards, Pamela; Williard, Karl; Schoonover, Jon.
 2007.
 Factors affecting erosion on a gas pipeline in the central appalachians.
 In: Proceedings, American Water Resources Association 2007 Annual Conference.
 2007 November 12-15; Albuquerque, NM.
 1 p.
 Abstract.

-- Pamela Edwards, USDA-Forest Service Northern Research Station – Research Hydrologist
+- Pamela Edwards, US Forest Service Northern Research Station – Research Hydrologist

-- Mary Beth Adams, USDA Forest Service Northern Research Station – Research Soil Scientist
+- Mary Beth Adams, US Forest Service Northern Research Station – Research Soil Scientist

 - Monongahela National Forest